-- 1. Demonstrate and communicate aesthetic skills and choices based on traditional art theories and current game development practices and next generation research. - 2.
+- 1. Demonstrate and communicate aesthetic skills and choices based on traditional art theory, current game development practices and next generation research. - 2.
 Conceptualize and generate pre-production art assets through pre-visualization and prototypes usable for multiple game platforms. - 3.
-Demonstrate the core skills needed to create 2D and 3D art assets, textures, and animations utilizing industry-standard software tools. - 4.
-Create industry quality 2D and 3D art assets (such as characters, props, textures, environment elements, and collision objects) or animations (keyframed and motion capture character, environmental and FX) for use in game projects utilizing industry-standard software tools, pipelines, and platform guidelines. - 5.
-Adapt, export, integrate, and optimize game art and animation assets (including shaders and lighting) into 2D and 3D game projects working within a production pipeline and the confines of a project's game engine, tools and other constraints. - 6.
-Establish collaboration, mentorship, and professional leadership skills by working with other disciplines to deliver highly polished and completed projects.
+Demonstrate a cross-section of baseline skills needed to create 2D and 3D art, textures and animation assets utilizing industry standard software tools. - 4.
+Demonstrate the ability to build industry-quality game assets specializing in specific 2D and/or 3D art and/or animations utilizing industry standard software tools, pipelines and platform guidelines. - Adapt, export, integrate, and optimize game art and animation assets (including shaders and lighting) into 2D and 3D game projects working within a production pipeline and the confines of a project's game engine, tools and other constraints. - 6.
+Establish collaboration, mentorship and professional leadership skills by working with other disciplines to deliver highly polished and completed projects.